-iBio, Inc. ("iBio" or the "Company") is a biotechnology company focused on commercializing its proprietary technologies, the iBioLaunch[TM] platform for vaccines and therapeutic proteins and the iBioModulator[TM] platform for vaccine enhancement.
-Our strategy is to promote our technology through commercial product collaborations and license arrangements.
-We expect to share in the increased value of our technology through upfront license fees, milestone revenues, service revenues, and royalties on end products.
-We believe our technology offers the opportunity to develop products that might not otherwise be commercially feasible, and to work with both corporate and government clients to reduce their costs during product development and meet their needs for low cost, high quality biologics manufacturing systems and vaccines with improved properties.
-Our near-term focus is to establish business arrangements for use of our technology by licensees for the development and production of products for both therapeutic and vaccine uses.
+iBio, Inc. ("iBio" or the "Company") is a biotechnology company focused on commercializing its proprietary technologies, the iBioLaunchTM platform for vaccines and therapeutic proteins and the iBioModulatorTM platform for vaccine enhancement.
+A key component of our strategy is to facilitate adoption and use of our technology by entering into commercial product collaborations and license arrangements.
+We believe our technology offers our collaborators and licensees advantages that are not available with conventional manufacturing systems.
+These anticipated advantages include the ability to manufacture therapeutic proteins that are difficult or impossible to produce with conventional methods, reduced production time and lower capital and operating costs.
+Our near-term focus is to establish additional business arrangements pursuant to which commercial, governmental and not-for-profit licensees will utilize our technology in connection with the production and development of products for both therapeutic and vaccine uses.
 The Company operates in one business segment.